 I had a light breakfast before settling down to do some exercises.
 I need to start building my strength if I’m to be fit to face the Camino de Santiago later in the month.

 It started to rain today, which was very welcome for this island.
 There’d been no proper rain for over a year and the natural stores, on which the locals rely, were all but gone.
 So our lunch was on the veranda watching the rain.
+The air feels fresh, you can almost see the green returning to the plants and the birds sing out with their best happy songs.

 Once there was a break in the weather we walked to Worlds End to use the wifi and grab a drink, before going back to the beach for a swim and some time laying out in the warm but less intense evening sun.